Brilliant Pebbles: Moving towards production

-George H. W. Bush took office in 1989, as the Cold War was coming to an end.
+George H. W. Bush became president in 1989, as the Cold War was coming to an end.
 He immediately ordered a review of all ongoing strategic programs.
 This led to the June 1989 National Security Directive 14, continuing the SDI program on the basis of the SDS.
 Meanwhile, Abrahamson's tenure at the helm of SDIO came to an end.
 He wrote an end-of-term report stating that Brilliant Pebbles should be aggressively pursued and that tests could be carried out within two years for a system deployment in five years at a total cost of $25 billion.
-Bush and Vice President Dan Quayle were vocal supporters of the Pebbles concept in the press; Quayle noted its low cost and light weight and stated that "it could revolutionize much of our thinking about strategic defense."
+Bush and Vice President Dan Quayle were vocal supporters of the Pebbles concept in the press; Quayle noted its low cost and light weight and stated that "it could revolutionize much of our thinking about strategic defense".

 Abrahamson's replacement, George L. Monahan, Jr., planned a rapid series of studies with the goal of moving to approval for deployment by the end of the year.
 Among the first of these studies was one prepared by the JASONs, a standing committee of science advisers administered by Mitre Corporation.
 Their report essentially stated that there were no apparent "show stopper" issues in the concept, although they did have concerns about possible countermeasures.
 Soon after, a similar report by the Defense Science Board offered largely the same assessment.